maxant/kafka-data-consistency/README.md

 - add context of "partner" to filter on websocket server side
 - finish build and run scripts
 - UI
-  - finish component test #2 and try out mocking stuff. describe why no need to have dependency injection, coz we simply use import everywhere
   - use resolver to avoid async code => except eg using an observable for updating server auto complete
       - example with addresses from post.ch
   - add claim page to view details of a claim